Q. When is workers' compensation insurance required?

 Q. Is workers' compensation insurance required for officers of a corporation?

 A. Yes.
 KRS 342.640(2) designates officers of corporations as employees.
-Corporate officers may exempt themselves from coverage by filing an Employee’s Written Notice of Rejection (Form 4).
+Corporate officers may exempt themselves from coverage by filing an Employee's Written Notice of Rejection (Form 4).
 Obtain the form from the Compliance Branch or Administrative Services at 502-564-5550.
 The notice is not effective unless the original notarized form is filed with this agency.
 Filing a Form 4 forfeits your right to workers' compensation benefits.
 Seeking legal advice from an attorney prior to rejecting coverage is recommended.

 Q. How do I obtain a copy of a previously filed Form 4?